Nodes work with a data records. They can produce, fetch, send, collect data or organize data flow. Each node has at least two parameters:

 The same can be achieved using a plain

 Variable component, just make sure to write a valid SpEL expression.

-Filter passes records which satisfy the filtering condition.
-It can have one or two outputs.
+Filter passes records which satisfy the filtering condition to

 source which meet the filter's condition go to the